Elderslie Homestead: Description

-The blacksmiths shop is a long rectangular building constructed of coursed rubble sandstone bocks laid straight on the ground.
+The blacksmiths shop is a long rectangular building constructed of coursed rubble sandstone blocks laid straight on the ground.
 It has an iron roof and an encircling verandah set on a hardwood frame.
 Most of the verandah posts have been replaced with steel posts.
 The building has three similarly sized rooms at the eastern end, comprising a butcher's, store and office.
 At the western end are the former stables and between there is a semi-open area which was the blacksmith's shop and harness room.

 The quarters provided accommodation for senior staff and consists of two equally sized rooms separated by a wall with a double fireplace.
 The construction is similar to that of the blacksmith's shop with coursed rubble walls and a hipped roof sheeted with corrugated iron.
 Verandahs surround the building.
 The roof frame and verandah posts are of bush timber.
 The interior of both rooms are rendered and show traces of lime wash.
 Both rooms have stone paved floors.

 The meat house is a lightweight structure to the north of the quarters.
 It has flat steel sheets over a hardwood frame reaching to high sills and is flyscreened above.
 The roof and verandah are framed in hardwood and sheeted with corrugated iron which replaced the original thatched roof.

 Other buildings on site include a cowshed to the north of the main group, tankstands possibly dating to the early 1900s and a garage and prefabricated steel shed for machinery and vehicles.

 There is a small cemetery near the homestead complex.
 Records suggests that it was first used in 1882.